raogeorge/machine_learning_course/README.md

 For HW3, use the run file in the "Perceptron" folder.

 For HW4, use the run file in the "SVM" folder to get the result for Q1(a-c) and Q2(a-d)

+For HW5, use the run file in the "Neural Networks" folder to get the result for Q1(a-c, e)